Wiulisam/Wiulisam/README.md

 <h1>Desenvolvedor JavaScript| React.js| Node.js</h1>

-Sou Wiulis, apaixonado por tecnologia e explorando o desenvolvimento Full Stack.
-Atualmente, estou estudando HTML, CSS, JavaScript, React, Git, Node, Express, Sequelize, MySQL e Git.
+I'm Wiulis, passionate about technology and exploring Full Stack Development.
+Currently, I'm studying HTML, CSS, JavaScript, React, Git, Node, Express, Sequelize, MySQL, and Git.

-Mesmo sendo iniciante e sem experiência profissional, minha determinação e vontade de aprender me motivam.
-Estou animado com a oportunidade de trabalhar em projetos inovadores e colaborar com pessoas da comunidade tecnológica.
+Although I'm a beginner with no professional experience, my determination and eagerness to learn drive me forward.
+I'm excited about the opportunity to work on innovative projects and collaborate with people in the tech community.

-Confira meus repositórios para acompanhar meu progresso.
-Vamos nos conectar e embarcar juntos nessa jornada empolgante!
+Check out my repositories to follow my progress.
+Let's connect and embark on this exciting journey together!